Magnadur

 Magnadur is a sintered barium ferrite, specifically BaFe_{12}O_{19} in an anisotropic form.
 It is used for making permanent magnets.
 The material was invented by Mullard and was used initially particularly for focussing rings on cathode-ray tubes.
-Magnadur magnets retain their magnetism well, and are often used in education, eg. as slabs with poles on the large faces.
+Magnadur magnets retain their magnetism well, and are often used in education, e.g. as slabs with poles on the large faces.
 Magnadur can also be used in DC motors.